 Real estate agents can quickly get swamped by “great deals” and paperwork because they are working in one of the most highly regulated industries.
 The agent has to manage time in order to find and sell great deals or properties and not rely on luck, make contacts, attend meetings, show properties, and so on.
 Once the deal is done, there is a massive amount of paperwork to complete and each form has to be meticulously completed.

 In other words, time must be carefully planned and wisely spent in order to be a successful real estate agent.
-There needs to be honest goals set, careful business planning, and actionable strategies.
+There needs to be honest goals set, professional business planning, and actionable strategies.

 That is the purpose of going through the process of developing a business plan.
 Each business element is given careful thought as to its reasonableness, its currency in relation to the market, its realism, and its fit with personal goals.